cysouw/diathesis/text/c07_reflexive.md

 ### ~~free~~: [ N | N ] Accusative free reflexive {#sec:reflexive-free}

 The semantic difference between these two alternants of the verbs in this group deserves further investigation.
-The verb *knien* 'to knee' in [@next] suggests that there might be a difference in dynamics: the construction without reflexive pronoun is more typical for a state, while the construction with reflexive pronoun is used typically to describe a change of state.
-This difference has grammatical consequences, as the case after *Wechselpräpositionen* like *auf* is different (i.e. dative in [@next a] without a reflexive pronoun, but accusative in [@next b] with a reflexive pronoun).
-However, this difference only seems to apply to a small set of posture verbs.
-Most verbs with a "free" reflexive alternation do not show this difference in case marking after *Wechselpräpositionen*.
-Also note that the reflexive pronoun clearly is not part of a reflexive construction because the verbs in this section are all intransitive [@next c].
+These "free" reflexive verbs, like *lohnen* 'to be worthwhile' [@next] appear to allow both for a reflexive and a non-reflexive construction without immediately obvious change in meaning.

 ::: ex
-a.
-Er kniet auf dem Kissen.
-b.
-Er kniet sich auf das Kissen.
-c. ^* Er kniet ihn auf das Kissen.
+- Die Arbeit lohnt.
+- Die Arbeit lohnt sich.
 :::

 Covert anticausatives, like with *duschen* 'to shower' (see [@sec:case-haben-anticausative]), might seem to have a "free" reflexive [@next a,b].
-However, the construction with *sich* in [@next b] is just a self-inflicting reflexive of the transitive [@next c].
+However, the construction with *sich* in [@next b] is just a self-inflicting reflexive of the transitive [@next c], so there is no "free" reflexive in these cases.

 ::: ex
 a.
 Ich habe geduscht.